1.2 Content Outline & Domain Weights

 How to use the blueprint

-A practical rule of thumb: the two largest domains (musculoskeletal and neuromuscular) together account for 58-75 scored items, or roughly 39-50% of the 150 scored items.
-If those two areas are not your strongest, prioritize them first.
-Cardiopulmonary is the next priority.
-Integumentary is low-weight but worth a focused review session because its item set is small and predictable.
+A practical rule of thumb: the two largest domains (musculoskeletal and neuromuscular) together account for 58-75 items, or roughly a third to nearly half of the 180-item form.
+If those two areas are not your strongest, prioritize them first; cardiopulmonary is the next tier.
+Integumentary is low-weight but worth a single focused review because its item set is small and predictable — high return for little time.

 Do not study only by body system.
-Non-system items can be answered well even when a candidate is weak in the body system the case describes, because the question turns on a supervision rule, a contraindication, or a safety check rather than on a diagnosis.
-Practicing non-system items also reinforces the scope-of-practice limits covered in Section 1.3.
+Many items can be answered correctly even when you are weak in the body system the case describes, because the question actually turns on a supervision rule, a contraindication, or a safety check rather than a diagnosis.
+For example, a case describing a complex lymphedema patient may really be testing whether the PTA recognizes a vital-sign red flag — a Safety-domain skill.
+Practicing non-system items also reinforces the scope-of-practice limits covered in Section 1.3, which is why those concepts compound across the whole exam.

 According to the FSBPT NPTE-PTA content outline, which domain has the largest item range?